 Along with citrus, fennel is also a great match with fish.
 The gentle sweetness and fresh ocean flavours mingle well.

 We love to mix and match flavours with fennel.

 Of course, you can!

-The entire plant is edible from the seed, bulb to the fronds.
+Fennel is one of those vegetables you can eat the entire plant – from the seed and bulb to the fronds.
 It is such a waste not to take advantage of this delicate yet flavourful part of the fennel.